INTRODUCTION TO LINUX DEVICE DRIVER TRAINING:

 Memory management looks at how the kernel manages physical memory.
 Memory is a main supply, and the policy used to contract with it is a critical one for system performance.
 The kernel build’s up a virtual address space for any and all processes on top of the limited available resources.

 Almost the whole thing in Linux can be take care as a file.
 Linux is heavily based on the file system concept.
-In Linux Device Driver Training the kernel builds a prearranged file system on top of formless hardware and the resulting file concept is a lot used all the way through the whole system.
+In Linux Developer Training the kernel builds a prearranged file system on top of formless hardware and the resulting file concept is a lot used all the way through the whole system.

 Loading Kernel Modules: